raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 In an idea perceptual color space, the distance of two points in the space would correlate strongly with the *perception* of color difference.
 Put another way, all pairs separated by a "just noticeable difference" would be separated by an equal distance.

-As it turns out, such a thing is no more possible than flattening an orange peel, because color perception is inherently non-euclidean.
+As it turns out, such a thing is no more possible than flattening an orange peel, because color perception is inherently [non-euclidean][Non-euclidean structure of spectral color space].
 To put it simply, our eyes are more sensitive to small changes in hue than small changes in lightness or color saturation.

 Even so, like map projections, it is possible to make a color space that approximates perceptual uniformity and is useful for various tasks.
 One of these, a primary focus of this blog post, is smoother gradients.